History of Virginia Lottery in Timeline

 January 1, 2024: New Year's Millionaire Raffle drawing

-April 2024: Khalid R. Jones appointed executive director
+April 2024: Khalid R. Jones appointed as executive director

-In April 2024, Gov. Glenn Youngkin appointed Khalid R. Jones as the Virginia Lottery's executive director.
+In April 2024, Khalid R. Jones was appointed as the lottery's executive director by Gov. Glenn Youngkin.

-In June 2025, the Virginia Lottery's profits totaled more than $901 million, accounting for approximately 10 percent of school funding in Virginia.
+In June 2025, the lottery's profits totaled more than $901 million, accounting for approximately 10 percent of school funding in Virginia.

 June 27, 2025: Largest win in Virginia Lottery history

-On June 27, 2025, the largest win in the Virginia Lottery's history occurred when a Mega Millions jackpot worth $348 million was won with a ticket bought in Burgess, VA.
+On June 27, 2025, the largest win in the Virginia Lottery's history occurred when a Mega Millions jackpot worth $348 million was won with a ticket bought in Burgess, Virginia.

 As of 2025, more than $393 million in unclaimed prizes have been transferred to the Virginia Literary Fund.